Skip to content

 Guance has comprehensive log collection capabilities, primarily divided into HOST log collection and K8S CONTAINERS log collection.
 The installation methods for DataKit differ between the two, as do the methods of log collection.
 Collected log data is uniformly aggregated to Guance for unified storage, search, and analysis, helping us quickly identify and resolve issues.

 This article mainly introduces how to collect logs in a HOST environment.
-For information on collecting logs in a K8S environment, refer to the best practices Several Playbooks for Log Collection in Kubernetes Clusters.
+For collecting logs in a K8S environment, refer to the best practices Several Methods for Log Collection in Kubernetes Clusters.

 Prerequisites